ciao-project/ciao/ciao-cli/README.md

   -list-labels
     	List all trace labels
   -list-length int
-    	Maximum number of items in the reponse -list-quotas
+	Maximum number of items in the response
+  -list-quotas
     	List quotas status for a tenant
   -list-resources